JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - [Gamebryo](http://www.gamebryo.com/index.php) dozens or hundreds of popular boxed and indie commercial games that Ive seen before.
 Terrible website with virtually no information.
 Commercial but you have to request a free trial. not impressive so I'm out
 - [Wintermute Adventur Game Engine](http://dead-code.org/home/) The forum is still alive but the software is from 2010
 - [Rust Console GBA](https://github.com/rust-console/gba)	GBA			GBA Level Homebrew with very few disadvantages	7 Github updated, no website, no other activity	1 No Community at all	4 Very difficult to start but laid out step by step			[Much more GBA Homebrew Clues](https://github.com/gbdev/awesome-gbadev)
+- LionEngine, 	Java,	Win,			8,		0,		0,	7,		6,		Free,	No breadth or depth to support

 # GUIs #